JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesTransaction.md

 For example accepting a card payment is commen transaction that must be regulated and checked.

+INSERT, SELECT, UPDATE, DELETE are all SQL commands that can be used in the context of transactions.

 ## ACID
 Properties that garantee intergity and reliablity for all transactions.